 I write about men and women because it fascinates me.
 I write about relationships because I believe they are fundamentally important; relationships grow into family, and family is a jewel to be treasured for many of us, though we may come late to that realization.

-I write these words knowing that family can also be toxic, that no one can walk in another’s shoes, that the reasons for our actions are often private and far more complex than they appear at the surface.
-That there are triggers which even we may not fully understand.
+I write these words knowing that family can also be toxic, that no one can walk in another’s shoes, that the reasons for our actions are often private and more complex than they appear at the surface, and that there are emotional triggers, which even we may not fully understand.

 Older, Wiser – One Woman’s Viewpoint